The role of families

 Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.

 Unlike baptism or the Lord’s Supper, the act of family dedication is not an ordinance.
 We are not baptising these children.
 We believe Scripture teaches that baptism is only for those who have put their faith in Jesus Christ.

 Nevertheless, we regard family dedications as an opportunity for parents and the rest of the church to commit to discipling the children whom God has entrusted to us.
 The parents are committing themselves first to the Lord, then to instruct their children in his ways.
 All of life, including parenthood, is lived for Jesus, by his grace.

-We, the church, on the other hand, are committing ourselves to encourage these families in Christ.
-In our covenant with one another as fellow members of this local church, we have pledged to “endeavour to raise the children and youth under our care in the training and instruction of the Lord”.
-We will seek to point these families to Christ by being faithful examples of what it means to follow Him, and by reflecting His love, grace, mercy and compassion in our relationships with one another.
+We, the church, are committing ourselves to encourage these families in Christ.
+In our covenant with one another as fellow members of this local church, we have pledged to “endeavor to raise the children and youth under our care in the training and instruction of the Lord”.
+We will seek to point these families to Christ by being faithful examples of what it means to follow him, and by reflecting his love, grace, mercy and compassion in our relationships with one another.

 The family dedications will take place throughout the year during our regular worship services.
 If you are interested to find out more or keen to be a part of it, please contact Siew Ting at firstname.lastname@example.org.